scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/china.md

 We’re going to expand the GlobalScot network in China.

 ### Scottish Affairs Office
 The Scottish Government has a Scottish Affairs Office in Beijing.
-This promotes Scotland's interests in China.
+This promotes Scotland in China.

 You can find out more on [gov.scot](https://www.gov.scot/policies/international-relations/international-offices/).

 ### Department for International Trade
 You can contact the [Department for International Trade](https://www.gov.uk/guidance/exporting-to-china) team in China to find opportunities for doing business there.

-### Department for International Trade
+### Chamber of Commerce
 The [British Chamber of Commerce](https://www.britishchamber.cn/en/) in China can offer members:

 * business support